Skip to content

 The airport pick up service is available only at Manchester airport.
 If you are arriving at a different airport, please follow the guidance published on our website.
 It is very important that you tell us when you will arrive in the UK – find out more about our arrivals service.

-Accommodation for students without dependants
+Accommodation for overseas students

 If you are studying with us and you are not bringing your family or dependants with you, we guarantee to find you somewhere to live and our partner halls offer a wide range of properties and budget types close to the university campuses.